csgsg/hugo/content/students.md

 layout: "photogrid"
 ---

-*Please fill [the form](https://docs.google.com/forms/d/e/1FAIpQLSfOwxlFL-IQtFKf4Gk91dJPtyZbqzwBhNmgO6TcAIkT3z4tpg/viewform) here if you want to update your information.*
+**Please fill [the form here](https://docs.google.com/forms/d/e/1FAIpQLSfOwxlFL-IQtFKf4Gk91dJPtyZbqzwBhNmgO6TcAIkT3z4tpg/viewform) if you want to update your information.
+Weilin will apply all updates weekly.**